 The Community Oversight Committee for Policing Accountability shall be established.
 The Oversight Committee shall consist of the existing Community's Police Advisory Committee or successor committee.
 The Community Oversight Committee shall review, advise, and report on the activities and effectiveness of Office of Policing Accountability.
-The membership, qualifications, process for appointment, powers, duties, and procedures of the Community Oversight Committee for Policing Accountability shall be provided by ordinance and shall include but not be limited to:
+The membership, qualifications, process for appointment, powers, duties, and procedures of the Community Oversight Committee for Policing Accountability appointment, powers, duties, and procedures of the Community Oversight Committee for Policing Accountability shall be provided by ordinance and shall include but not be limited to: